-Brain Injury Association Peterborough Region 2019
+Brain Injury Association Peterborough Region 2020

 Open to public M to F 3:00-4:30 pm (after client program closes)

 We continue to be involved in SPARK Photo Festival because photography and the images shared through our members’ eyes can transcend the challenges of living with an Acquired Brain Injury.
 We have found that the community that we have been able to establish at BIAPR can extend out into the larger community through being involved in SPARK.

 BIAPR’s theme for 2020 is “MOTION” which is also the theme of the SPARK Juried Exhibit.
 This theme is explored by each photographer in unique ways.
 The action of following their photographic vision and sharing it with the community is MOTION itself.
 Living with the affects of a brain injury can be difficult.
 Our photographers continue to teach us that, “Through the camera lens we are all equal in ability to inspire and share our inspirational spirit with others.”